gracefour11/taskboardApp/README.md

         - `welcome.html` - main template for unregistered users.
 It shows login and registration forms.
         - `index.html` - main templates that shows all the taskboards (only for registered users).
         - `taskboard.html` - template that shows a taskboard page.
+    - `templatetags` stores the custom Django template tags
+        - `taskboard_tags.py` contains the code for custom Django template tags for the application
     - `models.py` contains the models I used in the project:
-        1. `User` model extends the standard AbstractUser model.
+        - `User` model extends the standard AbstractUser model.
-        2. `Taskboard` model is for taskboards.
+        - `Taskboard` model is for taskboards.
-        3. `User2Taskboard` represents the mapping of users to taskboards.
+        - `User2Taskboard` represents the mapping of users to taskboards.
+        - `Section` model is for sections, i.e. lists of tasks on a taskboard.
-        4. `Task` model is for tasks.
+        - `Task` model is for tasks.

-    - `urls.py` - all application URLs.
+    - `urls.py` contains all application URLs.
-    - `views.py` respectively, contains all application views.
+    - `views.py` contains all application views.
+    - `constants.py` contains all the constants used in the application backend
+    - `helper.py` contains all helper functions in the application backend
   - `capstone` - project directory.

 ## Possible Enhancements